Academic Program Chairs

 Adrian Agredo (Program Chair, World Literature) is a member of the English Faculty at Bard High School Early College (BHSEC) Manhattan, and the inaugural Chair of the World Literature program for the Bard Early Colleges.
 Prior to his full-time appointment to the English Department at BHSEC, Adrian coordinated the Bard Early College Academy, an extracurricular enrichment and outreach program for local middle school students in District 1.

-Julia Carey Arendell (Program Chair, xx), Assistant Professor of English Literature at Bard Early College New Orleans, also serves as the Director of the Writing Studio.
+Julia Carey Arendell (Program Chair, American Literature), Assistant Professor of English Literature at Bard Early College New Orleans, also serves as the Director of the Writing Studio.
 Following a Visiting Undergraduate Fellowship at Harvard University, she graduated with a BA Summa Cum Laude with Honors in English Literature from Loyola University New Orleans and a minor in Gender Studies.
 Her MFA in fiction is from Louisiana State University, where she minored in American Literature, concentrating on the South.

 Ronnie Brown (Program Chair, Mathematics and Computer Sciences) is a native of Baltimore.
 He attended public schools within Baltimore City and attended high school at Baltimore Polytechnic Institute.
 He later attended Morgan State University and The Johns Hopkins University for the bachelor’s and master’s degrees, respectively.
 Currently, Ronnie is back at Morgan State fulfilling requirements for his doctorate in Civil Engineering.